Graphical user interface¶

 The layout configuration can be changed by mouse operations, such as click or drag-and-drop.
 The drag-and-drop action is guided on the GUI with a semi-transparent guider.
 Various operations are demonstrated below.

 Resizing a panel¶

 As shown in the example below, a panel can be resized by dragging its borders.
 After a panel is resized, nearby panels are resized automatically to fit the new layout.
 Note that the appearance of the UI elements is adaptive to the size of the panel, as seen in the render configuration widget or the spatial profiler widget in the example.

 A tab can be relocated by dragging its title to a desired new panel.
 The target location is visualized with a semi-transparent box, as shown in the example below.

 Relocating a tab to another panel¶

-A tab can be moved to other existing panel by dragging its title to the upper boarder of the target panel, as shown in the example below.
+A tab can be moved to another existing panel by dragging its title to the upper border of the target panel, as shown in the example below.

 Maximizing and restoring a panel¶

 By clicking the maximize icon at the top-right corner of a panel, the panel (including all tabs) will be maximized to the main window.
 By clicking the restore icon, the panel will be restored to its original location.

 By clicking the detach (unpin) icon at the top-right corner of a panel, the activated tab will be detached to become a floating widget.
 By dragging the attach (pin) icon, a floating widget will be attached to an existing panel or as a new panel.